Jessica Milton, Secretary

 Emily Silberstein

-Emily Silberstein is the Vice President of Strategy and Impact at Edmentum, where she leads execution of the organization’s strategic plan, drives the social impact agenda, and manages critical initiatives across cross-functional teams.
-Previously, she served as the CEO of Chavez Schools in Washington, DC and as a Vice President at Teach Plus.
-Emily also spent nearly eight years at TNTP, where she led the development of innovative teacher career pathways, compensation systems, and teacher certification programs.
+Prior to Climate Central, Emily’s work focused on K-12 public education.
+She served as the Vice President of Strategy and Impact at an education technology company, where she led the execution of the strategic plan, drove the social impact agenda, and managed critical initiatives across cross-functional teams.
+Emily also served as the CEO of Chavez Schools in Washington, DC and as a Vice President at Teach Plus.
+She also spent nearly eight years as at TNTP, where she led the development of innovative teacher compensation systems and career pathways, along with teacher certification programs.
+Emily began her career at the Center for Inspired Teaching.

 Simon has been an educator in D.C. for over eighteen years, including as founding principal of D.C.
 International Public Charter School.
 Most recently, he taught education leadership at American University, coached school leaders around the city (including Justin Lessek at Sojourner Truth Montessori), and published a book on school leadership.